 Campus1 MTL has opened directly across from McGill University in Montréal.
-Designed by Diamond Schmitt Architects, the former hotel has been transformed to support a state-of-the-art student residence and learning environments with a range of amenities and fully furnished suites.
+With architecture and interior design by Diamond Schmitt Architects, and environmental graphics designed by Entro, the former hotel has been transformed to support a state-of-the-art student residence and learning environments with a range of amenities and fully furnished suites.
 It is the latest project developed by Knightstone Capital Management for the fast-growing sector of privately run student living on campuses across Canada.

 Campus1 MTL has given new life to a building that was once an antiquated and fading hotel.
 Stripped down and restored as a purpose-built student residence, “the adaptive re-use of this 19-storey concrete structure is designed for a sense of community and social engagement,” said Gary Watson, project architect and senior associate with Diamond Schmitt Architects.

 The spacious and secure entry features a comfortable seating niche defined by bold colour patterns and a strong linear ceiling treatment that draws students into the lobby.
+“We developed an abstract motif with energetic colours, patterns and shapes that was inspired by Montreal’s nightlife and cultural scene,” says Rae Lam, partner at Entro.
+“We wanted the environmental graphics to capture the youthful energy of this city – how dynamic it is, how it moves – and how we could fill this space with that energy.”
 Two main routes provide opportunities for encounter among students with casual “touch down” areas interspersed with active space and study areas.

 Campus1 MTL’s playful design animates the physical space and activates student interaction.
 Anchoring the central lobby is a multi-tiered millwork ‘mountain’ that pulls the ground floor together and draws inspiration from Montréal’s Mount Royal.
 Student services are located at the crossroads between the main circulation and elevator banks, further promoting student connection.
 The dining hall is positioned at the rear, drawing students from the entrance, lounges and elevators.